jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Groups/Hand of the Founder.md

 > Alias(es) | *** |

 ## History
 Founder of the FETC is worshipped by some as a god.
-People donate their wages to this super rich company.
+People donate their wages to this super rich company. [[Queen of Brightwater]] is very much against the FETC.

 ### Current Activities